jdh2021/tradeout/README.md

 ### Accepting or Declining a Contract

 1. Clicking a contract card from the Dashboard shows its details.
 If a contract is pending and awaiting an action, a signature field and buttons will appear at the bottom of Contract Details.
-2. To accept the terms of the contract, type the signature in the signature field and click `Sign and Finalize Contract`.
+2. To accept the terms of a contract, type the signature in the signature field and click `Sign and Finalize Contract`.
+The contract will then appear under the Accepted heading in the Dashboard.
 3. To decline a contract, click `Decline`.
+The contract will then appear under the Declined heading in the Dashboard.

 ### Accessing a PDF for an Accepted Contract

-1. Click on an accepted contract card from Dashboard to view its details.
+1. Click an accepted contract card from the Dashboard to view its details.
 2. Click the link next to `Contract PDF` to access a PDF of the contract.

 ## Built With